 (c) may only be validly disposed of or otherwise dealt with in terms of a written agreement with the licensee.

-24 Rights over streets
+24 Rights over roads or streets

-(1)(a) A licensee may do all things over, in or along roads or streets and associated infrastructure as may be necessary to carry out its licensed activities.
+(1)(a) A transmission or distribution licensee may do all things over, in or along roads or streets and associated infrastructure as may be necessary to carry out its licensed activities.

-(b) Any activity contemplated in paragraph (a) must be undertaken subject to the right of supervision and in accordance with the plans, routes and specifications of the authority or person in control of that street, except in cases of emergency or where the authority concerned fails or refuses to co-operate with the licensee.
+(b) Any activity contemplated in paragraph (a) must be undertaken subject to the right of supervision and in accordance with the plans, routes and specifications of the authority or person in control of that road or street, except in cases of emergency.

 (2) A licensee may only exercise its rights in terms of subsection (1) to the extent necessary to carry out its licensed activities, and must in doing so-